What is 50cal?

 What other competitions do we operate?

-The FCSA (UK) fully appreciate that shooting nothing but 50BMG and larger calibres all day is too expensive and too punishing for most people, and many members also own a wide variety of other calibers right down to the diminutive .22, in answer to several requests by club members we now operate other competitions - for example a dedicated .338 competition, full bore rifle (optic) 1000 yards, service rifle (iron sight) 200 - 500 yards and LBR 100 yards.
+The FCSA (UK) fully appreciate that shooting nothing but 50BMG and larger calibres all day is too expensive for most people, and many members also own a wide variety of other calibers right down to the diminutive .22, in answer to several requests by club members we now operate other competitions - for example a dedicated .338 competition, full bore rifle (optic) 1000 yards, service rifle (iron sight) 200 - 500 yards and LBR 100 yards.
 More details to follow under the competitions link or contact the club Chairman.

 A brief history of the FCSA (UK)